Roosevelt man charged in telephone scam, cops say

 The arrest highlights a surge of such scams on Long Island, many targeting older people.
 Their prevalence, and their varied methods, have alarmed police commissioners and officials in both Nassau and Suffolk counties, prompting them to warn residents about the frauds.

-Detectives request anyone who believes they have been the victim of a similar scam to contact Nassau County Crime Stoppers at 800-244-TIPS or call 911.
+Detectives request anyone who believes they have been the victim of a similar scam to contact Nassau County Crime Stoppers at 800-244-8477 or call 911.

 Comments